 The reasoning outlined in the Howe case was followed in R v ESB Hotels Ltd which was also a case prior to the FSO, but which did involve offences contrary to the Fire Precautions Act 1971.
 In that case the Court of Appeal laid...Read More

 Sentencing Fire Safety Cases – A Missed Opportunity Last year I wrote 2 articles (March and April) which considered the way in which the courts approached sentencing in cases involving breaches of the Fire Safety Order.
 I...Read More

 Warren is a Higher Courts Advocate, an accreditation which enables him to work as an advocate in the Crown Court.
-Warren has conducted prosecutions for Lancashire, Greater Manchester, Humberside, Cumbria, Cheshire, Merseyside, Hereford & Worcester, Shropshire and Wrekin Fire & Rescue Services, as well as advising businesses and professionals on various aspects of Fire Safety Law including its effect upon PFI contracts.
+Warren has conducted prosecutions and delivered training for 20 Fire & Rescue Services, lectures at Fire Service College at Moreton in Marsh, as well as advising businesses and professionals on various aspects of Fire Safety Law including its effect upon PFI contracts.

-Warren is a part-time Tribunal Judge and in 2015 he was appointed as a 'Legally Qualified Chair' for Police Disciplinary proceedings in the North West.
+Warren is a part-time Tribunal Judge and a 'Legally Qualified Chair' for Police Disciplinary proceedings in the North West.
 He is also a former Assistant Deputy Coroner for Blackpool and Fylde.